raymondclowe/autodidact-agent/DEBUG_COMMANDS.md

 Type `/help` or `/debug` in the chat input to see the available commands.

 ### `/debug_mode`
-**NEW**: Toggles debug mode on/off to show detailed scoring information.
+Toggles debug mode on/off to show detailed scoring information.

 **What it does:**
 - Enables/disables verbose debug information display